aura-nw/aura-mobile-sdk/unity/aura-sdk/README.md

 ### Initialize an InApp Wallet

-To initialize an InApp wallet, you need a mnemonic phrase and a password (default to an empty string).
+To initialize an InApp wallet, you need a mnemonic phrase and a passphrase (default to an empty string).
 The mnemonic should look like below.

 ```plain
 garage audit public frown ball tribe dragon outdoor rug point radio funny clean furnace range have hire second use taxi regular mutual other disease